Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 • Use of Handouts - Speakers are encouraged to offer resources and handouts to aide in learning experience.
 Only materials submitted prior to the conference by the specified deadline will be posted in virtual platform or handed out in in-person session, including PDF of presentation slides.

-• No Commercials - No Speaker will sell or promote any product, service, or publication during any presentation.
-Distributing or handing out a company’s promotional literature is prohibited outside of the exhibit booth (applies to both live and virtual events).
+• No Commercials - Any speaking session and presentation made by will be educational/informational and not promotional.
+No Speaker will sell or promote any product, service, or publication during any presentation.
+Distributing or handing out a company's or organization’s promotional literature is prohibited outside of the exhibit booth (applies to both live and virtual events).
 Any participant feedback that a session felt like a "sales pitch" will weigh heavily against a Speaker/organization's ability to return to present at future events.

 • I agree commit to present at the specified BID conference.
 The exact date and time of your presentation will be shared by BID in my confirmation letter.